 - Embedded in the cultural and social history of Oaxaca’s Zapotec village life

-Includes transportation from/to Oaxaca city to our meeting place in the Tlacolula Valley, lunch and honoraria to artisans.
+Includes transportation from/to Oaxaca city to our meeting place in the Tlacolula Valley, all transport to villages and honoraria to artisans.
+You cover the cost of beverages lunch for those in your party and for your tour leader.
 Please let us know if you need vegetarian options.
-We may pre-order a tasting menu that includes a fresh fruit drink (agua fresca) based on group size.
-Alcoholic beverages are at your own expense.
+We may pre-order a tasting menu that includes a fresh fruit drink (agua fresca) based on group

 Schedule your dates directly with Norma Schafer.
 We will do our best to accommodate your requests.